11 Tips – Presenting your UK Visa Application

 - You may make your application for an extension up to 28 days prior to the expiry date of your current visa.

-- A question many clients ask is ‘Can we staple visa documents?‘ The answer is no, do not use paper clips, glue or staples in your document bundle except when you are affixing your photograph to the form.
+- A question many clients ask is ‘Can we staple visa documents?‘ The answer is no, do not use paper clips or staples in your document bundle except when you are affixing your photograph to the form.

 - The rules and Immigration routes change frequently from year to year.
 Therefore you must ensure your application form is the right one for your case and that it is ‘in date’.
 Your application may be returned invalid if you use an incorrect form or if the form is old.
 Always refer to the UKVI website for updated information about the rule changes and forms.